GUAawa/TS-Series/README.md

 # TS-Series

-I desine esolangs whose names start with T and S.
+I design esolangs whose names start with T and S.

 These are esolangs I have maken: